 (née Gerda Jacoba Aletta Maritz) and Charles Jacobus Theron.
 She was raised on a farm outside the city.
 Theron is of Afrikaner (Dutch, with some French Huguenot and German) descent, and Afrikaner military figure Danie Theron was her great-great-uncle...

 With features chiseled in stone, and renowned for playing a long list of historical figures, particularly in Biblical epics, the tall, well built and ruggedly handsome Charlton Heston was one of Hollywood's greatest leading men and remained active in front of movie cameras for over sixty years.
 As a Hollywood star...

-Melanie Griffith was born on August 9, 1957, in New York City, New York, to model and actress Tippi Hedren
+Melanie Griffith was born on August 9, 1957 in New York City, to then model/future actress Tippi Hedren

-, and advertising executive and former actor Peter Griffith
+and former child actor turned advertising executive Peter Griffith

 Forest Steven Whitaker has packaged a king-size talent into his hulking 6' 2", 220 lb. frame.
 He won an Academy Award for his performance as Ugandan dictator Idi Amin in the 2006 film The Last King of Scotland, and has also won a Golden Globe and a BAFTA.
 He is the fourth African-American male to win an Academy Award for Best Actor...

 Oscar-winning director John Schlesinger, who was born in London, on February 16, 1926, was the eldest child in a solidly middle-class Jewish family.
 Berbard Schlesinger, his father, was a pediatrician, and his mother, Winifred, was a musician.
 He served in the Army in the Far East during World War II...